FrodeMog/VolumeScrollAnywhere/README.md

 6. Website with multiple players could cause massive issues
 7. Will probably conflict with other similar extensions
 8. UI elements won't update on all players
+9. Default websiteToggle is false if activated through changing tabs